 There were many reasons I started this project.
 Creating a second memory, retain more knowledge, learn design, to name a few.
 As I was working more and more, I've built more features along the way.
 I listed them below in the chronological order in which I've created them.

 Instead of creating an "about me" page, I've decided to make the now page.
 This page shows what I'm focusing on right now at this point in my life.
 If you want to know more about it, you can check the page nownownow.com.

 I can find any posts by searching a specific keyword on all page.
-This feature comes in handy because sometimes I forget about some topic I've written, but I know that there are some notes about it in some post.
+This feature comes in handy because sometimes I forget about some topic I've written, but I know that I wrote some notes about it in some post.

 It's my contact page that I send to other people to share my social media profiles.
 It's my business card.

 Every post has its recommendations: posts that are backlinks or have the same tags as the current post.
 The algorithm sorts the recommendations by rating, which I give to every post written.

 It contains unfinished posts.
 Search engines don't index these posts.
 Sometimes the post is already finished, but it remains a draft to get a final review after some days.

 The main idea of Zettelkasten is connecting the notes through references and tags.
 To see the connections between my posts, I've created the Network.
 With this feature, I can check my cluster of notes, how they're connected, how they grow over time.
 I can also discover paths between any topics.

 I post every week a digest, using Revue, of the posts I created in the past seven days.
 This feature shows the posts I should add to my digest.
 If you're curious about it, you can check it on the Revue page.

 I ask myself some questions that I don't know how to answer yet, but I register them to remind me to find the answer someday and write notes about them.